 All faculty teaching academic courses that include clinical practice or observation in affiliating sites are responsible for ensuring that all students demonstrate compliance with program policies and procedures.
 Faculty will work with the Clinical Compliance Coordinator prior to the time the student goes to any clinical site.
 If a student is found to be out of compliance, he/she should not be allowed to participate in the clinical experience.

-Student Forms and Information required prior to each full time full-time Clinical Education course
+Student Information Release required prior to each full-time clinical experience